GMLC-TDC/HELICS-Tutorial-2020-03-13/introduction/README.md

 These tools are trusted by stakeholders and continue to improve.

 Co-simulation allows focus of new work to be on the “glue-ware”.
-This allows faster prototyping for research
+This allows faster prototyping for research.
 And this also encourages modularity of each subsystem.
-One can swap models as needed
+One can swap models as needed.

+See [Co-Simulation Overview](https://helics.readthedocs.io/en/latest/user-guide/co-simulation_overview.html) for more information.

 ## What is HELICS?

 [HELICS](https://helics.readthedocs.io/en/latest/) is an open-source cyber-physical-energy co-simulation framework for energy systems.
+HELICS is a co-simulation platform that has been designed to allow integration of these simulators across a variety of computation platforms and languages.

+See [user guide](https://helics.readthedocs.io/en/latest/user-guide/index.html) for more information.

 ### Software Capabilities